SisterJacq/ThaumicRevelations/README.md

 ## Legal Bullshit

+-As per terms of the Railcraft licence, I must state that I have used Railcraft code in creating the Poor Ores, all code from Railcraft is marked as such (and all utilities for Poor Ores are under mortvana.melteddashboard.world.poorore).
 - So no-one gets their kilt stuck in a jet engine about any license change or whatever, all code submitted is automagically licensed under my random licensing stuff, which shall always follow Wheaton's Law :P